Stanford Autonomic Disorders Program Team

 Srikanth Muppidi, MD

-Dr. Muppidi is a clinical associate professor in the autonomic and neuromuscular divisions.
+Dr. Muppidi is a clinical professor in the autonomic and neuromuscular divisions.
 After finishing medical school in South India, he obtained MRCP (London) before moving to the US and completed neurology residency training at Thomas Jefferson University and neuromuscular fellowship at UT Southwestern Medical Center.
 He specializes in clinical care and diagnostic testing for various autonomic disorders and neuromuscular disorders.
 His clinical interests include various types of neuropathies, Myasthenia gravis, and autonomic disorders.
 His research interests include treatment and outcome measures in Myasthenia Gravis, methods to detect early autonomic impairment in diabetes and diagnosis and management of immune/neurodegenerative causes of autonomic failure.

 Dr Muppidi is board certified in Neurology and in Neuromuscular disorders by the American Board of Psychiatry and Neurology.
 He is also board certified in Autonomic Disorders by the UCNS Board of American Autonomic Society.